gaziakter/vs-code-extensions/README.md

 6. **Code Runner (Jun Han) -** Provides a convenient way to quickly run code snippets or entire files in various programming languages from within Visual Studio Code.

 7. **GitHub Copilot(github)_** Get Code Suggestions in real-time, right in your IDE

+08. **Lorem ipsum(Daniel Imms)_** A tiny VS Code extension made up of a few commands that generate and insert lorem ipsum text into a text file.